matthiasprobst/ontology-utils/docs/userguide/classes.rst

 ..............

 The core class is called `Thing`.
 A realization of a concept of an ontology inherits from it.
-For instance, an "Person" from ontology "prov" can be constructed to describe and validate a person.
+For instance, a "Person" from ontology "prov" can be constructed to describe and validate a person.
 The properties of a "prov:Person" are defined as attributes of the class.
 To refer the properties to the ontology, the class is decorated with `@urirefs` and `@namespaces`.
 The former assigns the properties to the IRIs of the ontology (e.g. `firstName='foaf:firstName'`), the latter provides the context and assigns the prefixes to the full IRI